COVID-19 Vaccine for Children Ages 5-11

 When you arrive at the QFHT, you will be asked:

-▪ Have your travelled outside of Canada in the last 14 days?
+3. Have you travelled outside of Canada in the past 14 days?

 If you answer yes to any of these questions, a nurse will assess you to determine next steps in your care plan.